 Master’s degrees: A master’s degree can build on your previous experience and education to pivot you into a business intelligence analyst role.
 It’s a good idea to take your past experience into consideration in deciding what field is best for your master’s.

-If you’ve worked in business for several years and need a stronger background in data, a master’s in data science might suit your needs—like these master's programs on Coursera.
+If you’ve worked in business for several years and need a stronger background in data, a master’s in data science might suit your needs.
 If you have a solid understanding of data analysis but need better business understanding, an MBA program with a focus on business analytics might be what you’re looking for.